frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 But the enemy of parents is not boredom.
 We\'re not just here to keep them busy and active.

-The goal, rather, is to raise children to become competent, responsible, generous, considerate men and women who are committed to living by principles all their lives, no matter what the cost.
-The goal is to raise adults, not children.
+The goal, rather, is to raise children "to become competent, responsible, generous, considerate men and women who are committed to living by principles" all their lives, no matter what the cost.
+The goal is "to raise adults, not children" (James Stenson, *Father, the Family Protector*).

-When we look at the home in Nazareth, that place where Christ wanted to spend so much time, where He grew and became strong, full of wisdom, and the grace of God was upon him, we can derive a lot of inspiration on how to take care and form and grow with the gifts that God has given to us.
+When we look at the home in Nazareth, that place where Christ wanted to spend so much time, where He grew and became strong, full of wisdom, and the grace of God was upon Him, we can derive a lot of inspiration on how to take care and form and grow with the gifts that God has given to us.

 We can ask Our Lady, Mother of the family and of the domestic Church, to